Take Action Now

 RESULTS voice our support for making sure people earn enough to meet basic needs, including protecting and expanding the Earned Income Tax Credit (EITC) and Child Tax Credit (CTC) in a broader framework of tax fairness and addressing inequality.
 These tax credits are our nation's most successful anti-poverty programs for children – they lifted 8.8 million Americans out of poverty in 2013.
 Key EITC and CTC provisions are set to expire in 2017.
 If they do, about 17 million people, including 8 million children, will fall into poverty or deeper into poverty.
 Instead, RESULTS supports efforts to expand the EITC, especially for workers without children.
 Since Congress primarily focused on corporate tax legislation, there is no real opportunity to move asset-building legislation in 2015-2016 so less work on the innovative Asset Building strategies including the Financial Security Credit, though we continue to advocate for specific policies that support low-income families to build for the future.
 As a part of this campaign, we will develop talking points and template materials for RESULTS presentations on inequality and the racial wealth gap (see our January 2015 Conference Call slides).

-Food For Thought: Protecting Nutrition Programs
+Keeping Food on the Table: Protecting Federal Nutrition Programs

 Our work on nutrition policies will primarily focus on protecting the Supplemental Nutrition Assistance Program (SNAP, formerly food stamps), also possibly WIC and other programs in the Child Nutrition Reauthorization.
 We are concerned about deep threats to SNAP in the federal budget process, especially in “budget reconciliation”.
 Congress could also once again cut SNAP funding as a way to pay for Child Nutrition Reauthorization, as it did in 2010.